-As most of us settle into a weekend of turkey dinner leftovers in all of their various forms, it made sense to feature another riff on a popular classic—not that this is actually a leftover—the Greenpoint is a nice cocktail in it’s own right.
-However, since most drinks evolve from some earlier recipe, I guess this is as much a variation of a Manhattan as a turkey sandwich is a variation of roast turkey.
+As most of us settle into a weekend of turkey dinner leftovers in all of their various forms, it made sense to feature another riff on a popular classic—not that this is actually a leftover—the Greenpoint is a nice cocktail in its own right.
+However, since most drinks evolve from some earlier recipe, this is as much a variation of a Manhattan as a turkey sandwich is a variation of roast turkey.
 It’s important to mention that in addition to evolving from the Manhattan, the Greenpoint is actually one of the Brooklyn neighborhood variants spawned by the Red Hook.
-It won’t be the last that I feature, but it might be the best.
+It won’t be the last that we feature, but it might be the best.

 Since the basis for the Greenpoint is the Red Hook, and by extension, the Manhattan, it should come as no surprise that that this is going to be a rye whiskey cocktail with vermouth.
 Following the Brooklyn formula, you may recall that our base spirit is combined with sweet vermouth (or a variant) and some liqueur.
-While the Red Hook takes advantage of the bitter complexity of Branca’s Punt e Mes, here I’m sticking with Carpano Antica Formula, an old recipe Italian vermouth also from Branca which adds a sweeter depth with a strong boost of vanilla.
+While the Red Hook takes advantage of the bitter complexity of Branca’s Punt e Mes, here we are sticking with Carpano Antica Formula, an old recipe Italian vermouth also from Branca which adds a sweeter depth with a strong boost of vanilla.
 Then, instead of maraschino we will opt for Yellow Chartreuse.

 2 oz rye whiskey

 .5 oz Yellow Chartreuse

 Stir with ice and strain in to a cocktail glass.
 Garnish with a lemon zest twist.